RazvanBerbece/thisStrain/README.md

 - SwiftyJSON

 # Use and installation :
-Unfortunately, as I haven't found a way yet to deploy the ML Model (due to file size reasons mainly), the model has to be trained on the machine by installing the required pip packages and then :
+Unfortunately, as I haven't found a way yet to deploy the ML Model (due to file size reasons mainly), the model has to be trained on the machine and the webpage scraped by installing the required pip packages and then :
-1. Use the script found at *API/Crawler/src/main.py* to scrape the pictures from the website
+1. Use the script found at **API/Crawler/src/main.py** to scrape the pictures from the website
-2. Move the scraped image folder into a folder named *Data*  in *API/ImageClassifierML*
+2. Move the scraped image folder into a folder named **Data**  in **API/ImageClassifierML**
-3. Run the script at *API/ImageClassifierML/classifier.py* to train the model and generate the label binarizer and the Keras model file
+3. Run the script at **API/ImageClassifierML/classifier.py** to train the model and generate the label binarizer and the Keras model file
-4. Training parameters can be fine-tuned in the file at step 3, and I'd be more than happy to hear about whatever improvements to the model anyone can bring.
+4. **Training parameters can be fine-tuned in the file at step 3, and I'd be more than happy to hear about whatever improvements to the model anyone can bring**